 Angel handed Ryan a printed sheet with all the details.
 She resumed the text-to-voice app.

 "I have broken the law to get back at these people.
-My goal is to bankrupt these criminals, make them easy targets for the police.
-I accept that I will not live through this.
+My goal is to bankrupt these criminals and make them easy targets for the police.
+I accept that I will probably not live through this.
 I'm OK with that."

 "That is not OK, Angel.
 Officer Merrick told me that he believes these people hurt you grievously.
 There's no justice in a suicide mission by you.
-I can get you protective custody, put you in a safe house, guarantee that we will not prosecute you.
+I can get you protective custody, put you in a safe house, and guarantee that we will not prosecute you.
 You need to trust me, Angel.
 Let me help you!"